Last update on topic selection procedure: 25.02.2025 - Selection procedure for 2025S is available and starts 25.02.2025.

 The FactCheck framework aims to address the issue of conflicting data on the Web by providing a systematic approach to detect and resolve such discrepancies.
 It encompasses the entire fact comparison process, including data acquisition, comparison, presentation of results, and advanced analysis features.
 As a pioneering research initiative of our research group, FactCheck presents several challenging aspects and opportunities in its development and implementation.

 The visualization of facts and comparison results is a vital part of FactCheck.
 To address this, the IdaFix extension was developed to help users explore and compare the facts embedded into a webpage.
 This visualization is currently contained in the extension's popup, and there is no way to have facts highlighted directly on the webpage (where they are primarily consumed).
-Your task is to extend the current implementation of IdaFix to highlight facts directly on the webpage by leveraging the capabilities of content scripts for WebExtensions, and the use of technologies such as NLP and relation extraction.Note: This topic is only available for P1.
+Your task is to extend the current implementation of IdaFix to highlight facts directly on the webpage by leveraging the capabilities of content scripts for WebExtensions, and, potentially, NLP.

 - Technologies: WebExtensions API, Content Scripts, JavaScript